wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.16 =
-* Fixed: Patched a bug where the image size for categories was not adjusting correctly
+* Fixed: Patched a bug where the image size for categories was not adjusting correctly.
-* Fixed: Registration now explicitly starts a session if one isn't detected as started
+* Fixed: Registration now explicitly starts a session if one isn't detected as started.

 = 3.9.15 =
 * Updated: Settings page updated to remove settings depreciated from 2.x